Physicslibrary/Threejs-VR-Sensors/README.md

-# Threejs-VR-Sensors (updating)
+# Threejs-VR-Sensors

 A project to explore interfacing sensors into virtual reality with a Raspberry Pi.<br>

-This involves programming (C, python, javascript) I<sup>2</sup>C, SPI, and GPIO pins on a Raspberry Pi.
+This involves programming (python, javascript) I<sup>2</sup>C pins on a Raspberry Pi.
 Data read from sensors are sent to wifi-connected devices (eg. Oculus Quest) using websocket.<br>

 ## System Requirements